jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

 ## Note

-   Make sure the Raspberry Pi and the your laptop are connected to your router.
+   Make sure the Raspberry Pi and the laptop are connected to your router.

 ## Procedure